huanghua1994/cutile-python/docs/source/performance.rst

 Several performance tuning techniques are available in cuTile:

-* architecture–specific configuration values, using :class:`ByTarget`;
+* architecture-specific configuration values, using :class:`ByTarget`;
 * load/store hints such as ``latency`` and ``allow_tma``.